Mohamedizoughne/huddle-landing-page-with-alternating-feature-blocks/README.md

 # huddle-landing-page-with-alternating-feature-blocks
-the design of the project was from FrontendMentor
+The project design was taken from FrontendMentor